 Remote Desktop Manager can be used as a portable application.
 Here are the steps required to ensure that it runs correctly:

-The portable installation mode allows you to run multiple versions of Remote Desktop Manager , using various license serials and configurations.
+The portable mode allows you to run multiple versions of Remote Desktop Manager, using various license serials and configurations.

-To install a single portable Remote Desktop Manager application, follow this topic: Portable RDM Installation .
+To use a single portable Remote Desktop Manager application, follow Portable Remote Desktop Manager version.

 Remote Desktop Manager stores the offline cache in your Windows profile by default.
 If you are using an Advanced Data Source and plan to use the offline mode, go to File - Options - Advanced and check Use application directory for offline cache to have the offline cached stored in the application folder instead.